woodchuckchoi/what_i_learnt_today/concurrency/README.md

 2. Hard to scale write requests.
 3. Failover process is manual in most cases.
 ```

+## Multi-Master
+Multi master is a synchronous cluster of databases, whilst master-master replicates asynchronously in the background.\
+When a request is received by any master, it relays the request to the other masters, and find out the latest result then responds.\
+it is reliable, automatically restores from failure and read requests can be fast, scaled efficiently.\
+However, due to the consensus (relay, collect, respond) larege performance overhead is inevitable.

 ## CAP theorem
 It is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: